nagasuga/craigslist-scraper/README.md

 Craigslist Scraper
 ==================

-Python library to scrape data from Craigslist
+Python library to scrape data from Craigslist.

 Install